 Drug crimes are aggressively prosecuted in Southern California, and a conviction can result in significant penalties.
 From imprisonment to fines to probation, being convicted of a narcotics offense is life-altering.
 If you have been arrested for a drug charge in San Bernardino or Riverside Counties, turn to the Law Office of Ronald L. Freeman.

-Criminal defense lawyer Ronald Freeman has a demonstrated ability of defending drug charges in state and federal court and a proven history of achieving positive outcomes for his clients.
+Criminal defense lawyer Ronald Freeman has a demonstrated ability to defend drug charges in state and federal court and a proven history of achieving positive outcomes for his clients.
 Ron will take the time to understand your circumstances, explain all your rights, and then mount an aggressive defense.
 Given the lasting repercussions of a drug crime conviction, it is crucial to have a determined criminal defense lawyer in your corner.
 Contact us today for a free consultation.

 Criminal Defense Lawyer Defending Drug Crimes in Southern California

 Because illegal substances are inherently dangerous to users — addiction, overdose deaths — and a threat to public safety — violent crimes, weapons violations — prosecutors take drug crimes very seriously.
 The best way to protect your rights is to work with a skilled drug crimes attorney.